What is the net monthly return on the current trade finance portfolio for the last 3 months and for the 2019 annual return?

 In a nutshell: the Fund Managers have been able to roll the loan book quite smoothly over time at similar reinvestment rates, with defaults to date only sitting at the 2-2.5% mark.

 The demand for trade finance in Africa remains high.
-This is driven by the continued lack of liquidity in the market due to red-tape and regulations that apply to banks and their hesitancy towards funding volatile commodities in the market, as well as the long period that it takes to obtain funding from banks (on average three months).
-Demand is further fuelled by Chinese and Indian demand for resources.
-A combination of these factors provides the fund a steady pipeline and allows the fund to consistently demand gross returns on capital of around 12% – 18%.
+This is driven by the continued lack of liquidity in the market due to red-tape and regulations that apply to banks and their hesitancy towards funding volatile commodities in the market, as well as the long period that it takes to obtain funding from banks (on average three to six months).
+Demand is further fuelled by Chinese and Indian demand for resources, particularly in the base metals and coal sectors.
+A combination of these factors provides the fund a steady pipeline and allows the fund to consistently demand gross returns on capital of around 12% – 15%.
 Given our stable gross charged return to our client base, this will naturally give a net stable return with low volatility, given that there has not to date been a default in the fund.
-Returns per month also vary slightly due to admin fees charged out to clients from time to time.
+Returns per month also vary slightly due to administration fees charged out to clients from time to time.

 Please elaborate on the performance benchmarks used in the fund fact sheet?